JuliaF-code/pdsnd_github_Finals_VCS_JuFra/README.md

 - Data inconsistencies may arise due to missing or incomplete information in the datasets.
 - The Washington dataset lacks gender and birth year information, limiting certain analyses.
 - Potential performance issues with very large datasets.

+### Future Work
+- Add support for additional cities and datasets.
+- Include advanced data visualization using libraries like Matplotlib or Seaborn.
+- Integrate a web-based user interface for easier interaction.